gvwilson/thirdbit/src/fiction/makers-return/index.md

 "There's only one way to find out.
 Prep the shuttle—I'll go and say hello."

 "The shuttle?"
-Doctor Meadows asked doubtfully.
+Doctor Szego asked doubtfully.

 The captain snorted.
 "Well,